Edinburgh Bonfire Night & History Of Guy Fawkes

 The image of Guy Fawkes that we are familiar with today is that of dark hair, moustache and a hat.

-The same image is used as the anonymous mask and features in the movie, V For Vendetta with Hugo Weaving and Natalie Portman.
+The same image is used as the anonymous mask and features in the movie V For Vendetta, starring Hugo Weaving and Natalie Portman.

 Best Bonfire Nights in Edinburgh